keptn/keptn.github.io/content/docs/usecases/performance-as-a-service/index.md

 aliases:
 ---

-This use case shows you how to setup a fully automated on-demand self-service model for performance testing.
+This use case shows how to setup a fully automated on-demand self-service model for performance testing.

 ## About this use case